kitos9112/go-http-proxy/README.md

 curl -LOs https://github.com/kitos9112/go-http-proxy/releases/latest/download/go-http-proxy_Linux_x86_64.tar.gz
 tar -xzf go-http-proxy_Linux_x86_64.tar.gz
 ./go-http-proxy -v &
 echo "All set!
-Now you can use the proxy on port 8888"
+Now you can use the proxy on  http://localhost:8888" curl -k --proxy http://localhost:8888 https://google.com -I
 ```

 ### Setting up a HTTPs Proxy

-To start an HTTPS server, use the `-https` flag and optionally provide paths to your certificate and key files.
+To start a HTTPS server, use the `-https` flag and optionally provide paths to your certificate and key files.

 If `key` and `cert` paths are not passed, the program will generate a self-signed certificate and key with a CNAME and DNS SAN of `localhost` for easy DNS resolution during local tests.
 The x509 cert will be written to disk in the current directory as `cert.pem` - No key will be exported though.

-You'd either have to add this cert to the `ca-certificates` store on your local machine, or avoid verifying the cert from the client.
+You'd either have to add this cert to the `ca-certificates` store on your local machine, or avoid verifying the cert at all from the client.

 An example on how to use this proxy with a self-signed certificate and then importing to the local CA store on Ubuntu: